Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: Neutrino signal

 \section{Neutrino signal}

-Unlike the $\nu_e$ deleptonization burst released shortly after the stellar core bounce, the second neutrino burst, associated with the PNS collapse and the formation of the second shock, is present in all neutrino flavors.
-It is dominated by $\bar\nu_e$, which provides ideal prospects for their detection \citep[c.f.][]{Dasgupta10,Fischer18,Balantekin22}.
-Here we want to focus on these second neutrino bursts and derive connections between the intrinsic properties of these bursts and both, the explosion dynamics as well as the EOS.
-SN simulation results of the neutrino signals, luminosities, and average energies, are illustrated in Fig.~\ref{fig:lumin} for the {\tt s30a28} and {\tt s40a28} as representative exploding models, in Appendix~\ref{sec:appendix_results}.
+Unlike the $\nu_e$ deleptonization burst, released shortly after the stellar core bounce, the second neutrino burst, associated with the QCD phase transition and the formation of the second shock as a consequence of the PNS collapse, is present in all neutrino flavors.
+In particular, it is dominated by $\bar\nu_e$, which provides ideal prospects for their detection \citep[c.f.][]{Dasgupta10,Fischer18,Balantekin22}.
+Here, we want to focus on these second neutrino bursts and derive connections between the intrinsic properties of these bursts and both the explosion dynamics as well as the EOS.